 Community Day of Action for Better Care – Sunday, April 23

-On Sunday, April 23, ONA members across Ontario are holding a Community Day of Action for Better Care.
+On Sunday, April 23, ONA members across Ontario held a Community Day of Action for Better Care.
 We know that hospital patients aren’t getting the care they need, as wage caps and understaffing drive nurses and health-care professionals away.

 We’re calling on all Ontarians to join us in demanding that hospital CEOs settle a fair contract that means better care for all now.